Medical intelligence and language engineering lab

-The Medical Intelligence and Language Engineering Laboratory, also known as MILE lab, is a research laboratory at the Indian Institute of Science, Bangalore under the Department of Electrical Engineering.
+The Medical Intelligence and Language Engineering Laboratory, also known as the MILE lab, is a research laboratory at the Indian Institute of Science, Bangalore under the Department of Electrical Engineering.
 The lab is known for its work on Image processing, online handwriting recognition, Text-To-Speech and Optical character recognition systems, all of which are focused mainly on documents and speech in Indian languages.
 The lab is headed by A. G. Ramakrishnan.